Stop Fat Talk – seems impossible right?

 It only becomes anyone else’s business when we’re encouraged to compare ourselves to everyone else.

-I’m thinner than her, she’s got bigger boobs than me, oh but hers are tiny, I wish I had her legs, she looks great in that [skirt] I wish I could pull it off, oh my god she should not be eating that icecream!
+I’m thinner than her, she’s got bigger boobs than me, oh but hers are tiny, I wish I had her legs, she looks great in those yoga pants, I wish I could pull it off, oh my god she should not be eating that icecream!

 These kinds of fat talk comments are part of a conversation that runs around in most women’s heads allllll the time.